scrptktty/what-is-sinatra-v-000/README.md

 end
 ```

-You could start this web application by running `ruby sinatra_basic.rb`.
+You could start this web application by running `ruby app.rb`.
 You'll see something similar to:

 ```
-$ ruby sinatra_basic.rb
+$ ruby app.rb
 == Sinatra (v1.4.6) has taken the stage on 4567 for development with backup from Thin Thin web server (v1.6.3 codename Protein Powder) Maximum connections set to 1024